Operation Flashpoint: Dragon Rising: Plot

 Dragon Rising takes place on the fictional island of Skira, in May 2011.
-After the 2008 Global Economic Crisis causes mass unemployment and political destabilization in China, the People's Liberation Army (PLA) seize control of Skira and the vast, newly discovered reservoir of oil there, from the Russian Federation.
+After the 2008 financial crisis causes mass unemployment and political destabilization in China, the People's Liberation Army (PLA) seize control of Skira and the vast, newly discovered reservoir of oil there, from the Russian Federation.
 Peace talks prove useless as both combatants lay claim to Skira due to previous ownership of it.
 The situation deteriorates quickly and China begins to fortify its northern provinces in anticipation of armed conflict with Russia.
 Russia, already countering the PLA on the Chinese mainland, calls to the United States to retake Skira from the Chinese.
 Bound by treaty arrangements made after the end of the Cold War, America agrees and the two biggest armies in the world begin to clash on the island.

 Setting

-The real-world island of Kiska (on which the in-game island of Skira is directly based) is located on the western end of the Aleutian Islands, Alaska and was involved in WWII.
+The real-world island of Kiska (on which the in-game island of Skira is directly based) is located on the western end of the Aleutian Islands, Alaska and was involved in World War II.
 It was at one point liberated by US and Canadian forces after capture by Japanese forces.
 The developers have aimed to copy the 277.698 km2 accurately to give players a sandbox composed of natural terrain, instead of artificially designed or procedurally generated terrain.

 Skira is a volcanic island with a variety of terrain.
 At one end is a stratovolcano, 8.5 by 6.4 km in diameter at its base and 1221 m high, and at the base of the volcano is a section of low lake lands.
 A ridge of 1,000+ foot mountains runs down one side of the western portion of the island while the other side is generally flatter with numerous lakes and small waterways.

 Skira is sparsely populated with some towns and more isolated houses and settlements.
 An interview with developers suggested that the civilians have all been evacuated ahead of the arrival of US forces.